JudeQuintana/terraform-main/super_router_revamped_demo/README.md

 Choose Request increase at account-level.
 ```
   - Centralized Routers and VPCs dont have to be in a centralized egress configuration but helps with scaling VPCs at cost (can also safely step down to non centralized egress config).
-  - Need Pre-existing IPAM CIDR pools for IPv4 and IPv6 in us-west-2 and us-east-1
+  - Need Pre-existing IPAM CIDR pools for IPv4 and IPv6 in `us-west-2`and `us-east-1`.
-- [Super Router](https://github.com/JudeQuintana/terraform-modules/tree/master/networking/tgw_super_router_for_tgw_centralized_router) module provides both intra-region and cross-region peering and routing for Centralized Routers and Tiered VPCs (same AWS account only, no cross account).
+- [Super Router](https://github.com/JudeQuintana/terraform-aws-super-router/tree/v1.0.1) module provides both intra-region and cross-region peering and routing for Centralized Routers and Tiered VPCs (same AWS account only, no cross account).

 The resulting architecture is a decentralized hub spoke topology:
-- not shown but each ipv6 egress will go out its region's eigw if enabled.
+- not shown but each IPv6 egress will go out its region's eigw if enabled.
 ![super-router-revamped](https://jq1-io.s3.amazonaws.com/super-router/super-router-revamped.png)

 ---